 Kraken supports Haivision's Secure Reliable Transport (SRT) input and output streaming format for interoperability with the Haivision eco-system.
 This enables end-to-end security and stream resiliency for recording and streaming applications.
-For more information, please refer to the SRT Deployment Guide (available from the Download Center on the Haivision Support Portal).
+For more information, please refer to the SRT Deployment Guide.

 SRT is a transport technology that optimizes streaming performance across unpredictable networks, including the public Internet, for secure, reliable, low latency HD video.
-SRT as a protocol is included with Makito X encoders and decoders and Haivision's Media Gateway.
+SRT as a protocol is included across Haivision's product family.

-Console User Interface (Appliance Only)
+Console User Interface